Magnesium Glycinate

 Magnesium Glycinate: What Is, Benefits, Uses, Side Effects, and Deficiency

-Deterioration Of Kidney Function
+Deterioration of Kidney Function

 Magnesium deficiency adversely affects kidney functionTrusted Source, but excess magnesium is also inadvisable.
 Excess magnesium in the body is rare.
 It can be caused by abnormal excretion of magnesium by the kidneys, which happens in cases of kidney disease.
 Therefore, if magnesium causes deterioration of kidney function, it may indicate some problems in this area.
 However, magnesium glycinate, thanks to the presence of the amino acid, prevents the kidneys from excreting magnesium too quickly.